Employee ownership - where's the evidence?

 One of the most popular share plans currently available in the UK is the highly flexible and tax efficient Enterprise Management Incentive (EMI) share option plan.

-The latest results available from HMRC show us that, between its introduction in 2000 and 2011/12 (the latest available statistics), the number of companies with this scheme in place has increased by over 250%, from 870 to 2,400, and the total value of gains on options exercised by employees in 2011/12 amounted to £140 million.
+The latest results from HMRC show us that, between its introduction in 2000 and 2011/12 (the latest available statistics), the number of companies with this scheme in place has increased by over 250%, from 870 to 2,400, and the total value of gains on options exercised by employees in 2011/12 amounted to £140 million.
 This rise is popularity reflects the improvements that have been made to this highly tax advantageous scheme since its inception.
-We would expect to see a further marked increase when future statistics are published due to the relaxation of the qualifying criteria for Entrepreneurs' Relief for gains made on shares acquired under an EMI (our blog here provides more information in this regard).
+We would expect to see a further marked increase when future statistics are published due to the relaxation of the qualifying criteria for Entrepreneurs' Relief for gains made on shares acquired under an EMI.

 Share Incentive Plan (SIP)